mshonichev/example_pkg/README.md

 * The rules to create a test:

-1. Create a python module prefixed by `test_` (and in lower case) in the chosed suite directory.
+1. Create a python module prefixed by `test_` (and in lower case) in the chosen suite directory.
 2. The created test python module must contain single class only.
 3. The name of module must reflect the name of class: `test_new_feature.py` to `TestNewFeature` class.